Department of Laboratory Medicine

 |Richard Torres, MD||Flow cytometry|

 Level(s) of training: Postdoctoral

-Number of positions available per year: 1
+Number of positions available every two years: 1

 Duration of program: 2 years